mwerlen/smart-home-collector/README.md

 ------------

 Modules:
-* Main : Initialize other modules and schedule actions
+* Main : Initialize other modules and parse command line options
 * SDR : Spawn RTL433 and read periodically
 * Sensors : Handle sensors messages (radio signal) and transformation it into measure object
 * Manager : Receives messages, dispatch it to specialized classes and get measures back at regular interval